 Auto Truck Group recently experienced the power of referrals first-hand in a success story that continues to spread.
 The states of Florida, Georgia, Mississippi, and Alabama operate power companies at the state level.
 Working in relatively similar environmental conditions, the states have come to lean on each other for advice and support.

 All four state power companies hold a quarterly meeting, to fill each other in on recent news and changes that could benefit the other states.
 Auto Truck Group, which services all regions of the United States, already had a longstanding contract with one of the four states in these meetings, and was providing all the upfitting needs to keep their power trucks running smoothly as they service the 65,800 square miles of the state.

-Auto Truck Group became a topic of interest during a quarterly power meeting in 2016.
+Auto Truck Group became a topic of interest during a quarterly power meeting.
 “The client would talk about all of these upfits that we were doing, and it caught the interest of Alabama Power Company, “explained Auto Truck Group Southeast Fleet Sales Manager, Kimberly Brooks.”
 Alabama Power finally asked who was responsible for all these upfits, and the answer was always Auto Truck.”

 To put it simply, Alabama Power was having a shop problem, wasting time in their internal maintenance garages to add components to fleet trucks.

 “In the past, they were working with a local upfitter locations to get their vehicle parts, and as the units came in they would use their internal garages to continue the upfit,” explained Kimberly.
 “Performing this work in their internal garages was taking away from their primary mission of preventative maintenance (PM) service.”